jason120au/fixed_width_parser/README.md

 fixed_width_file.txt - Test input file

-genTestData.php - Generate test data by copying the test data file muluiple times will generate a file of several GB in size using the default setting
+genTestData.php - Generate test data by copying the test data file multiple times will generate a file of several GB in size using the default setting

 getArgs.php - Test command line arguments